wyang342/news-site-II/README.md

 3. Copy over the `App.js` from either this repo or your `news-site-I` into your new `news-site-II` project.

 4. Later today, we will be adding some styling.
 There are many libraries out there but the one we are going to use is [reactstrap](https://reactstrap.github.io/) or [react bootstrap](https://react-bootstrap.github.io/).
-Reactstrap and React Bootsrap are component libraries for React that uses Bootstrap styles under the hood.
+Reactstrap and React Bootstrap are component libraries for React that uses Bootstrap styles under the hood.
 For reactstrap we need to install both `bootstrap` and `reactstrap`.
 You can use either reactstrap or react bootstrap.
 ```sh
 $ npm install bootstrap
 $ npm install reactstrap